FnPIG/data-depth-inference/README.md

 # Forward inference problem

-The forward inference problem consists in targeting $p_{X}$, and characterising the inferential uncertainty of the quantity $X$ that is being observed.
+The forward inference problem consists in targeting $p_{X}$ and characterising the inferential uncertainty of the quantity $X$ that is being observed.

 ## Generating synthetic data